typemeta/funcj/codec/readme.md

 }
 ```

+A few things to note:

+* The encoded form mirrors the structure of the Java data.
+* For most fields type information is not required,
+as the framework will use the static type information.
+* A couple of fields have extra type metadata.
+In these cases the dynamic type of the value (e.g. `HashSet`)
+is different to the static type (e.g. `Set`),
+hence the extra type metadata is included in the encoded representation.

 ### XML

-If, instead, we want to serialise via XML,
+If, instead, we want to encode as XML,
-then since it's XML there's a little more ceremony,
+then as it's XML there's a little more ceremony,
 but the basics are the same:

 ```java